Diocese of Bacolod

 The Diocese of Bacolod is a Latin Catholic diocese of the Catholic Church in Negros Occidental, Philippines.
 A suffragan of the Archdiocese of Jaro, its jurisdiction covers most of the northwestern towns and cities of the province of Negros Occidental namely, as far as Victorias City in the north and the Municipality of Hinigaran in the south.

 The seat of the diocese is the San Sebastian Cathedral in Bacolod (one of 12 cathedrals founded by the Order of Augustinian Recollects in the Philippines) with the San Diego Pro-cathedral in Silay as the diocese's pro-cathedral.
-The current bishop is Patricio Abella Buzon, SDB, appointed on May 24, 2016, and installed on August 9, 2016.
+On May 14, 2026, Pope Leo XIV appointed Kabankalan Bishop Louie Galbines as the new bishop of Bacolod.

 A map of the dioceses in Negros and Cebu.

 History

 The Diocese of Bacolod was created by Pope Pius XI on July 15, 1932, through the apostolic constitution Ad Christi regnum, separating it from the territories of the Diocese of Cebu (Siquijor Island) and the Diocese of Jaro (Negros Island).
 The diocese was created in response to the growing population of the Iglesia Filipina Independiente, a majority of which are located in the island of Negros.
 Guglielmo Piani, Papal Legate to the Philippines, issued the decree of execution on May 4, 1933, and the decree of erection on May 16.
 Bishop James Paul McCloskey of Jaro was appointed Apostolic Administrator while the diocese waits for its bishop.

 Rev. Fr.
 Casimiro Lladoc of the Diocese of Nueva Caceres was appointed bishop of the diocese on June 23, 1933.
 He arrived in Bacolod on October 24 of the same year after his episcopal consecration on September 16.
 He invited more religious congregations to the diocese, established Catholic schools, led the construction and renovation of churches, including the remodelling of the San Sebastian Cathedral in 1936, and strengthened lay Catholic formation through a massive catechism drive.
 During his tenure, the Sacred Heart Seminary in Bacolod was established on June 15, 1946.
 Due to his efforts, the population of the Aglipayan church in Negros was reduced significantly.

 Lladoc died on September 22, 1951.
 Bishop Manuel Yap of the Diocese of Capiz was appointed as his successor on March 16, 1952.
 The bishop strengthened the diocesan seminary and the catechetical institution initiated by his predecessor.
 He also supported the establishment of the lay movement Barangay Sang Virgen on October 16, 1955, which now has spread nationwide, and the Chinese Catholic Association with the help of Fr.
 John Liu.
 On April 5, 1955, the Diocese of Bacolod lost territory when the Diocese of Dumaguete (which covers the entire province of Negros Oriental) was erected.
 The San Sebastian Cathedral was renovated and consecrated in the presence of the Papal Nuncio Salvatore Siino on March 6, 1960.
 He also addressed internal issues in the diocese by convoking a Diocesan Synod on March 14–18, 1960.